-The UW Hospitals and Clinics School of Radiologic Technology does not discriminate on the basis of race, gender, sexual orientation, handicap, religion, age, national origin or veteran status.
+The UW Health University Hospital School of Radiologic Technology does not discriminate on the basis of race, gender, sexual orientation, handicap, religion, age, national origin or veteran status.

-Admission to UW Hospitals and Clinics School of Radiologic Technology is highly competitive and granted to a limited number of applicants each year.
+Admission to the UW Health University Hospital School of Radiologic Technology is highly competitive and granted to a limited number of applicants each year.
 A radiography student must be a mature, dependable person who is “people-oriented” and genuinely interested in caring for individuals who are ill, injured or disabled.

 The following list offers a general description outlining the attributes of a successful candidate.